-An author gains as many as six exclusive rights in a given work immediately upon its creation: the rights of reproduction, distribution, public performance, public display, creation of derivative works and digital transmission.44 Although the exclusive rights attach immediately, the Supreme Court recently clarified that a claimant can only commence a copyright lawsuit after the Copyright Office issues a registration for the copyright (a generally ministerial, but not immediate, process); it does not suffice that an application for registration is pending.45 The federal courts have exclusive jurisdiction over copyright lawsuits, and lawsuits brought in state court that sound in copyright should be dismissed or removed to federal court.
+An author gains as many as six exclusive rights in a given work immediately upon its creation: the rights of reproduction, distribution, public performance, public display, creation of derivative works and digital transmission.
+49 Although the exclusive rights attach immediately, the Supreme Court recently clarified that a claimant can commence a copyright lawsuit only after the Copyright Office issues a registration for the copyright (a generally ministerial, but not immediate, process); it does not suffice that an application for registration is pending.
+50 The federal courts have exclusive jurisdiction over copyright lawsuits, and lawsuits brought in state court that sound in copyright should be dismissed or removed to federal court.

-We address below three particularly noteworthy areas of copyright disputes in recent years: cases implicating the need to harmonise the statutory text of the Copyright Act with rapid technological advancements not contemplated at the time the Act was drafted; cases implicating the fair use doctrine, which provides an affirmative defence to copyright infringement; and cases implicating over-enforcement of copyrights in musical works.
+We address below four particularly noteworthy areas of copyright disputes in recent years: (1) cases implicating the need to harmonise the statutory text of the Copyright Act with rapid technological advancements not contemplated at the time the Act was drafted; (2) cases implicating the fair use doctrine, which provides an affirmative defence to copyright infringement; (3) cases implicating over-enforcement of copyrights in musical works; and (4) a recent split between federal appellate circuit courts on whether plaintiffs can seek recovery of damages for infringing acts that occurred more than three years prior to the commencement of suit as long as they sue within three years of first discovering the infringement.